epicadidash/profeslers/README.md

 * Articles and sharing of them (Medium, Hashnode and Dev.to)

 ## This project is currently closed open source project.
-Those who cannot join just sign here and do a PR
+Those who cannot join just sign here and do a PR.
 * [Adwait Dash](https://twitter.com/epicadidash)

+## This project is currently closed open source project.
+Those who cannot visit the project just sign here and do a PR.

 ## I just some sponsors for this project so to make things line up smoothly as this is a very complex project